-Proposed oil sands mining development
+Overview: Oil sands mining development

-Syncrude Mildred Lake Extension (MLX) project will provide a replacement supply of bitumen for upgrading when the current North Mine approaches the end of its oil sands deposit.
+The Syncrude Mildred Lake Extension (MLX) project will provide a replacement supply of bitumen for upgrading when the current North Mine approaches the end of its oil sands deposit.
 It is designed to allow Syncrude to sustain its current production capacity.

-The project consists of two mine sites – MLX West, located northwest of the current North Mine and west of our MacKay River in situ asset; and MLX East, located on the east side of the Mildred Lake Settling Basin.
+- MLX West, which began production in 2025, is located northwest of the current North Mine and northeast of our MacKay River in situ asset; and,

 Proposed timeline